paramraghavan/graphDB/thinking_in_graph.md

 It’s the same story with the in() and inE() functions as well.
 If you want to filter edges based on extra properties, you use the inE() function instead of in().

+### out vs OutV

+#### Gremlin Out:

+* In Gremlin, out() is a step that moves the traversal to the outgoing adjacent vertices of the current vertex.
+* It traverses from the current vertex to its neighboring vertices via outgoing edges.
+* For example, if you have a vertex representing a person and outgoing edges representing relationships like "knows" or "likes", using out() would traverse to vertices representing people that the current person knows or likes.
+* Example Gremlin traversal: g.V().hasLabel('person').out('knows')

+#### OutV:
+* In some contexts, particularly when working with property graphs and graph databases like JanusGraph or Neptune, outV() is used to retrieve the outgoing vertices of an edge.
+* Unlike out(), which is used in the context of traversing from a vertex to its neighbors, outV() is used when you are at an edge and want to retrieve the vertex it points to.
+* For example, if you have an edge representing a friendship between two people, using outV() on that edge would retrieve the vertex representing the friend to whom the edge points.
+* Example usage: g.E().hasLabel('friend').outV()

+In summary, while both out() and outV() deal with traversing or accessing adjacent vertices, out() is a Gremlin step used for traversing from a vertex to its neighboring vertices via outgoing edges, whereas outV() is typically used to retrieve the vertex pointed to by an outgoing edge when you're traversing edges.

 ## What vertices and edges did I visit? - Introducing path
  After you have done some graph walking using a query you can use path to get a summary back of where you went